This post may contain affiliate or sponsored links. Please read our disclosure policy.

 YES YES YES!
 This recipe is one of my go-to freezer meals.
 It’s so easy to scale up and make multiple batches at once.

-Combine all ingredients except the chicken tenders in a large freezer bag, seal, and shake.
-Add chicken tenders, seal tightly, and shake again.
-Label and freeze.
+Combine all ingredients except the chicken tenders in a gallon-sized freezer bag, seal, and shake/massage to combine the marinade.
+Then add in the chicken tenders, seal tightly, and shake/massage again.
+Freeze.

 Place the frozen chicken in the fridge and let thaw for about 24 hours.
 If you need your chicken defrosted sooner, use one of these safe thawing methods.
 Then, cook immediately (so you don’t over-marinate the chicken) according to one of the methods below.